janfilips/qdrant-searcher-multi-model/README.md

 # Qdrant Hybrid Search

-This project is a hybrid search and retrieval system that leverages various embedding models alongside the Qdrant vector search engine.
+This project provides a set of examples demonstrating how to perform hybrid searches using the Qdrant vector search engine.

-The system can perform searches using dense embeddings, sparse embeddings, and late interaction models, supporting advanced retrieval techniques like Reciprocal Rank Fusion (RRF) to combine results from different models.
-Additionally, the project provides tools for creating and managing collections in Qdrant, mapping data, and inserting records into the search engine.
+The system is designed to handle searches using dense embeddings, sparse embeddings, and late interaction models.
+It also supports advanced retrieval techniques such as Reciprocal Rank Fusion (RRF) to combine results from different models effectively.